ranadik/Medical-Image-Filtering-App/README.md

 # Medical Image Filtering App

-A web-based application for applying various image processing filters to medical images (e.g., X-rays, MRIs, CT scans).
+This project is for applying various image processing filters to medical images (e.g., X-rays, MRIs, CT scans).
 This tool is designed to assist medical professionals and researchers by enhancing image quality and highlighting critical features in the images.
+Designed using Qt Creator.

 ## Features